The Great Dunhuang: Part Two (episodes 13–30)

-Part Two is set in the late Qing dynasty.
+Part Two is set in around 1900 towards the end of the Qing dynasty.
 Qin Wenming, an official from the Ministry of Works, is commissioned by the imperial court to find jade in Dunhuang.
 He disappears mysteriously and leaves behind no traces.
-His lover, Chunxia, suffers from depression and turns insane.
+His lover, Chunxia, suffers from depression and becomes insane.

-Qin Wenming's twin brother, Qin Wenyu, travels to Dunhuang in search of his brother but finds himself caught in a deceptive plot.
+Qin's twin brother, Qin Wenyu, travels to Dunhuang in search of his brother but finds himself caught in a deceptive plot.
 He is determined to unravel the mystery behind his brother's disappearance and decides to remain there.
-At the same time, he relies on Yan, the magistrate of Dunhuang, for help.
-He also befriends a camel trader named Feng Dagang, a craftsman called Wang Youxiang, and Wang's daughter Xinghua.
-He encounters a female bandit chief, Honglian, and his brother's lover Chunxia, who recovers from her mental illness after mistaking him for Qin Wenming.
-With assistance from his friends and companions, Qin Wenyu makes a startling discovery that the clue to his brother's disappearance lies in a piece of a Buddhist sutra his brother left behind for him.
-Qin Wenyu concludes that the Buddhist sutra is an ancient artefact from Dunhuang and strongly believes that there is something hidden in the oasis city.
+At the same time, he relies on Magistrate Yan of Dunhuang for help.
+He also befriends Feng Dagang, a camel trader, and Wang Youxiang, a craftsman, and Wang's daughter Xinghua.
+He encounters a female bandit chief, Honglian, and his brother's lover Chunxia, who recovers after mistaking him for his missing brother.
+With assistance from his companions, Qin makes a startling discovery that the clue to his brother's disappearance lies in a piece of a Buddhist sutra that his brother had left behind for him.
+He concludes that the sutra is an ancient artefact from Dunhuang and believes that there is something hidden in the oasis city.

 In the meantime, two British explorers, Baker and John, arrive in Dunhuang to hunt for treasure.
-Magistrate Yan denies them permission to carry out their activities.
+The magistrate denies them permission to carry out their activities.
 An earthquake occurs and the Buddhist manuscripts concealed in the Mogao Caves are revealed.
-The greedy Priest Wang allows Baker and John to steal the manuscripts, which are regarded as national treasure, and escape from Dunhuang.
-Qin Wenyu is steadfast in his belief that the manuscripts be retrieved so he urges Magistrate Yan to send his men to arrest the thieves.
-Just then, they receive news that the armies of the Eight-Nation Alliance have occupied Beijing, and the Qing government has agreed to peace talks.
-Yan immediately turns friendly towards the British explorers and even agrees to allow them to leave with the treasure.
+A greedy priest, after being bribed by Baker and John, allows them to steal the manuscripts, which are regarded as national treasure, and escape from Dunhuang.
+Qin is steadfast in his belief that the manuscripts be retrieved so he urges the magistrate to send his men to arrest the thieves.
+Just then, they receive news that the Eight-Nation Alliance has occupied Beijing, and the Qing government has agreed to peace talks.
+The magistrate switches sides and becomes friendly towards the British explorers, even allowing them to leave with the treasure.

-Qin Wenyu is disappointed with the magistrate's decision and decides to take matters into his own hands.
-While bringing his friends with him in pursuit of Baker and John, they fall into an ambush laid by Magistrate Yan and his men.
-Yan intends to capture Honglian and claim the bounty on her head, but Chunxia sacrifices herself to save Honglian.
-Qin Wenyu, Honglian, Feng Dagang and their companions are shot to death by the magistrate's men.
+Qin is disappointed with the magistrate's decision so he decides to take matters into his own hands.
+While bringing his friends with him in pursuit of Baker and John, they fall into an ambush laid by the magistrate and his men, who intend to capture Honglian and claim the bounty on her head.
+Chunxia sacrifices herself to save Honglian; Qin, Honglian, Feng and their companions are killed by the magistrate's men.
 The national treasure from Dunhuang falls into the hands of Baker and John.